 2. Register as a non-resident

 If you want to work in the Netherlands as a self-employed professional for 4 months or less, and don’t plan on living in the Netherlands, you have to register with the Non-Residents Records Database (RNI, Register Niet-Ingezetenen).
 There are 19 municipalities where you can do this.
 Find the municipality most convenient for you and make an appointment.
 Bring a valid ID.
-You register using your home address abroad.
+You register using your home address in your EU-country.
 You will receive a citizen service number (BSN).
-Registration is free.
+Registration is free of charge.

 3. Register your business with the Business Register at the KVK

-Be aware: if you are not registered at a Dutch address after 4 months, the KVK will scrap your registration in the Business Register.
+Be aware: if you are not registered at a Dutch address after 4 months, the KVK might scrap your registration in the Business Register.

 Statistics: enterprise births